To ensure accountability and transparency, CARE Australia carefully manages all the projects we undertake.

 To find out more about CARE Australia’s continued monitoring and evaluation of programs, please visit our Lessons and impact page.

-Receiving feedback from and responding to complaints from stakeholders is an important part of improving CARE Australia’s accountability.
-CARE Australia believes that any stakeholder has the right to raise a complaint, have that complaint addressed and receive a response for mistakes, wrongful actions or breaches of the codes to which CARE subscribes.
-CARE Australia’s Complaints Policy applies to CARE Australia’s operations globally.
+Receiving feedback from and responding to complaints from stakeholders is an important part of improving CARE Australia’s accountability and the quality of our work.
+Anyone has the right to raise a complaint, have it investigated and addressed.

-CARE puts in place formal mechanisms to gather, monitor and act on feedback from beneficiaries and other key stakeholders.
-Feedback may be positive or negative, but complaints can mean that things have gone wrong.
-These mechanisms give beneficiaries and local communities a safe and non-threatening way to raise grievances and allegations of harm and have them responded to.
+CARE puts in place formal mechanisms to gather, monitor and act on feedback from participants and other key stakeholders.
+These mechanisms give people a safe and non-threatening way to raise grievances and allegations of harm and have them responded to.
 An individual or group who expresses a grievance against CARE will have his, her or their complaint investigated and acted on.
-CARE Australia is committed to ensuring the accessibility and transparency of its Complaints Policy, procedures and systems for making a complaint, across the breadth of our work.
+CARE Australia is committed to providing accessible and transparent policies, processes and systems for making a complaint, across the breadth of our work.